Frat’s Dragonkin: The Banished Guide -

 Talents:

-Put Block damage on helmet, chest, gloves, and shield, and
+Put Block damage on helmet, chest, gloves, and shield, plus:

 Courage: Brick Wall, Unwavering Hope, and Vanquisher's Spirit